kengz/lomath/README.md

 ## Usage

-Lomath is the extension of `lodash` with many math functions, generalized to be applicable to tensors while keeping a high performance.
-See the API documentation for examples.
+See the [API documentation](http://kengz.github.io/lomath/) for example usage.

+**Lomath** comes with the latest version of `lodash`, and more.
+Use it as you would normally use `lodash` or `underscore`, and it has many math functions familiar to users of the `R` language.

 For clearer terminology, we call `tensors` the generic data structures: